rbbrdckybk/dream-factory/README.md

 ## Wildcards

 Wildcard files are simple text files placed into your dream-factory/prompts/wildcards directory.
-You can reference these wildcards by using `__[wildcard filename]__` (that's 2 underscores, following by the wildcard filename without the .txt extension, followed by 2 more underscores) from within any of your prompt file [prompts] sections.
+You can reference these wildcards by using `__[wildcard filename]__` (that's 2 underscores, followed by the wildcard filename without the .txt extension, followed by 2 more underscores) from within any of your prompt file [prompts] sections.
 When Dream Factory builds the final prompt, it'll replace the wildcard reference with a random line from the file.

 You can press ctrl+h or click the help button when editing prompts with the integrated editor to see a list of your available wildcards (click one to copy it to the clipboard for easy inclusion in your prompt files!).